-A series of basic courses designed to introduce the student to the fundamental formalities of the French Language emphasizing oral practice, grammatical structure, pronunciation and vocabulary development from an every day, practical contextual point of view, especially for those who wish to obtain a writing and speaking knowledge of French for vocational, career and professional objectives.
+This series of basic courses is designed to introduce the student to the fundamental formalities of the French language emphasizing oral practice, grammatical structure, pronunciation and vocabulary development from an everyday, practical contextual point of view, especially for those who wish to obtain a writing and speaking knowledge of French for vocational, career and professional objectives.
 The A,B,C,D designations correspond to a four semester sequence in progressive difficulty and mastery of language skills.
+The student may choose the Credit/Non-Credit grading system.